AlyxKing/DentSeg/README.md

 ## Features

-- **Flexible U-Net Architecture**: Adjusts to Half U-Net mode for efficient computation while maintaining segmentation performance.
+- **Self Attention**: Optional Self attention offers vastly improved performance and reduced training requirements and cost of high memory requirements.
-- **Ghost Module Integration**: Utilizes "cheap operations" to generate additional feature layers, maintaining the model's capability while making computational savings.
+- **Ghost Module Integration**: Can be configured to use "cheap operations" to generate additional feature layers, maintaining the model's capability while making computational savings.
 - **Configurable Channels**: Offers the option to fix channels throughout the U-Net, adhering to the methodologies proposed by the Half U-Net paper.